Loan (Max.)*: Loan Amount refers to the loan on PPF that can be availed at the beginning of the year.

 Let’s assume that you have invested Rs.
 10,000 per year in your PPF account for the past 3 years, in that case, your total investment for the period will be Rs.
 30,000 while the PPF maturity amount for the period will be Rs.
 34, 994.
 At the end of that year, you can withdraw a maximum of Rs.
-2698 as loan against PPF i.e. 25% of the PPF balance at the end of the 1st year.
-Similarly, as per current loan against PPF calculation rules, in the 6th year, you will be able to withdraw Rs.
+2698 as a loan against PPF i.e. 25% of the PPF balance at the end of the 1st year.
+Similarly, as per the current loan against PPF calculation rules, in the 6th year, you will be able to withdraw Rs.
 12,137 i.e. 25% of PPF balance at the end of the 4th year.

 PPF Calculation in Excel Format

 If you wish to use an offline version of the PPF calculation tool instead of the online PPF calculator, you can download the calculation in excel format by clicking on the link below.
-The excel file is easy to understand and can be used even without internet.
+The excel file is easy to understand and can be used even without the internet.

 PPF Withdrawal Rules